 WiFi is simply a wireless networking standard that devices use to communicate with each other without cables.
 If your device has or is WiFi compatible, it means it can interact wirelessly with other WiFi-compatible devices.

 A good example is your smartphone or Laptop.
 Your smartphone has a WiFi chip inside that lets you connect it to a wireless hotspot.
 The same goes for your Laptop.
 It’s not an App.
-So you can’t download WiFi.
+So you can’t download WiFi the way you download an App like Whatsapp.
 Your device either has it or doesn’t, period.
+Below is the symbol or icon usually embedded on WiFi supported devices.

 Read more: The Mi-Fi is the new USB Internet dongle

-A MiFi on the other hand is an internet device.
+A MiFi, short for Mobile WiFi on the other hand is an internet device.
 You could call it a modem or even a router.
 Both best describe what a MiFi is.
-In fact a MiFi is a 3G or 4G portable, battery-powered router.
+In fact a MiFi is a 3G or 4G LTE portable, battery-powered router.
+Below is a picture of a Huawei MiFi.

 Since WiFi is a wireless network standard while a MiFi is an actual internet device, MiFis often have WiFi built in them.
 In fact MiFis use the WiFi standard to share internet with your other devices.